 - Elegant Damascus patterns created with multiple steel layers

-- Ergonomic D-shaped handle for precise control
+- Ergonomic D-shaped handles for precise control

 - Full tang construction for superior balance